 Remember the Americana Decor Chalky Finish Paint that DecoArt supplied me with for my jewelry cabinet makeover?
 Well, I had a lot of it leftover so here’s another project with the same paint… a stenciled toolbox makeover.

-This stenciled tool box was raw wood when I found it at my favorite thrift store.
-It got painted once at our last painting day at my house.
+This stenciled toolbox was raw wood when I found it at my favorite thrift store.
+It got painted once on our last painting day at my house.
 We wanted it pink but I didn’t think it turned out pink enough.

 So out came the paints again!

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

 Supplies for Stenciled ToolBox

 - Americana Decor Chalky Finish Paint in Smitten